dineshtrivedi/hadoop-tutorial-single-host-cluster/README.md

 You can disable Secure Boot (UEFI) in the BIOS with the following steps:
 1. Reboot your machine and enter the BIOS Menu (In my case pressing F2)
 2. Search for Secure Boot and change to Legacy

-In an ASUS motherboard:
-1. Go to the Advanced Mode (F7)
-2. Go in the Secure Boot option under the Boot section
-3. Change "Windows UEFI mode" with "Other OS"
-4. Save and restart to apply settings (F10)
 ```

 Here is a [link](https://askubuntu.com/questions/762254/why-do-i-get-required-key-not-available-when-install-3rd-party-kernel-modules) with more information.